bolnel/nelsite1/content/articles/psm-csm-which-scrum-certification-best.md

 But things are further complicated with the question types.
 CSM consists of multiple-choice questions, i.e. questions that have only one correct answer.

-PSMI has multiple-answer questions, which are more tricky - you could stop for a good minute, second-guessing yourself.
+PSM I has multiple-answer questions, which are more tricky - you could stop for a good minute, second-guessing yourself.
 True/false could also misfire if you don’t pay attention or misinterpret the question and answer the opposite of what has been asked.

 Taking those into consideration, I estimate PSM I to be at least twice harder than CSM.